tauri-apps/meilisearch-docsearch/.changes/disable-and-custom-hotkeys.md

 "meilisearch-docsearch": "minor"
 ---

-Add the options to disable the default hotkeys or set custom ones.
+Add the options to define custom hotkeys or disable the default ones.